grafana/wait-for-github/README.md

 OPTIONS:
    --check value, -c value [ --check value, -c value ]  Check the status of a specific CI check.
 By default, the status of all required checks is checked. [$GITHUB_CI_CHECKS]
+   --exclude value, -x value [ --exclude value, -x value ]  Exclude the status of a specific CI check.
+Argument ignored if checks are specified individually.
+By default, the status of all checks is checked. [$GITHUB_CI_EXCLUDE]
    --help, -h  show help (default: false)
 ```

 This command will wait for CI checks to finish for a ref or PR URL.
 If they finish
 successfully it will exit `0` and otherwise it will exit `1`.

 To wait for a specific check to finish, use the `--check` flag.
+To exclude
+specific checks from failing the status, use the `--exclude` flag.
 See below for
 details of the `ci list` subcommand, which can help determine valid values for
 this flag.
 This flag can be given multiple times to wait for multiple checks.
 To
 wait for the result of a GitHub Actions workflow, pass the base name of the